 High privacy — Allows users to choose, own and control their secure online identity.
 Each user can also choose to have multiple identities, including anonymous (no personal information associated with the identity).
 A U2F device generates a new pair of keys for every service, the public key is only stored on the specific service it connects to.
 With this approach no secrets are shared among service providers, and even low-cost U2F devices can support any number of services.

 Multiple choices — Designed for existing phones and computers, for many authentication modalities (keychain devices, mobile phone, fingerprint reader, etc.) and with different communication methods (USB, NFC, Bluetooth).

-Interoperable — Open standard backed by leading Internet and financial services, including Google, Bank of America and 170 companies in the FIDO Alliance.
+Interoperable — Open standard backed by leading internet and financial services, including Google, Bank of America and 250 companies in the FIDO Alliance.
 U2F allows every service provider to be their own identity provider, or optionally let users authenticate through a federated service provider.

 Cost-efficient — Service providers do not have to take the cost and support of secure distribution of U2F devices.
 Users can choose from a range of low-cost devices from multiple vendors, available at Amazon and other retail stores worldwide.
 Yubico offers free and open source server software for back-end integration.

 Electronic identity – For services requiring a higher level of identity assurance, services are being developed, both online and in the physical world, for tying your U2F device to your real identity.

 Secure recovery — It is recommended that users register at least two U2F devices with every service provider, which may optionally also provide the user with a backup code should a U2F device be misplaced.

 This diagram explains the basic process flow of U2F: